CommunityHoneyNetwork/chn-docs/docs/dionaea.md

 ## Disabling Dionaea services

-If you wish to remove a service from the dionaea honeypot, you can simply delete the corresponding yaml file from `./dionaea/services-enabled/`.
+If you wish to remove a service from the dionaea honeypot, you can simply delete the corresponding yaml file from `./dionaea/services-enabled/`, and remove the relevant service from dionaea.sysconfig.

 # Acknowlegements